 12. Optionally, if the NG-RAN detects that no more AIoT Devices will respond to the inventory procedure, the NG-RAN informs the AIOTF that the procedure is complete and the last inventory result.
 After the procedure has completed NG-RAN will not send any further Inventory Reports for this requested Inventory.

-Editor's note: The details about completion of the procedure need to be aligned with RAN.
+NG-RAN or AIOTF may trigger AIoT Session Release procedure in clause 6.2.X.